How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 10. Do not discuss the trust with family members.
 Having conversations about your intentions can help prevent conflicts later.

 11. Overlooking tax implications.
-The type of trust and its structure can have significant tax consequences.
+The kind of trust you establish and how it’s structured can have significant tax implications.

 12. Failing to consider ongoing trust maintenance costs and fees when setting it up.